prataprc/goupr/README.rst

 from the server.
 If the messages are mapped to stream instance, then those messages are sent to the corresponding stream's channel, else they are sent to a common response channel (maintained per connection).

+Known bugs:

+    when application first call UprStream() to open more than one stream, supplying an stream-event channel to receive mutation, MUTATIONS received from previously opened stream can block on application's stream-event channel and not receive response for the last call to UprStream().
+Leading to a deadlock.

+  Right now, we are avoiding this by encouraging the application to call UprStream in a separate go-routine.